-The Juris Doctor /Master of Urban and Regional Planning program is designed for those seeking professional training in planning cities and regions with specific emphasis given to their social, economic, environmental, political and physical aspects, as well as the interaction of these factors in addition to a law education.
+The Juris Doctor /Master of Urban and Regional Planning (MURP) program is designed for those seeking professional training in planning cities and regions with specific emphasis given to their social, economic, environmental, political and physical aspects, as well as the interaction of these factors in addition to a law education.

 The MURP Program is offered by the University of New Orleans (UNO) Department of Planning and Urban studies.
 The objective of the program is to prepare students to be planners in city, regional, state and federal planning agencies; private consulting firms and public service organizations; and other public or private institutions.